Obstructions to approximating tropical curves in surfaces via intersection theory

-As in the case of a single tropical variety, a globally approximable pair is locally approximable by constant families and there are local obstructions to global approximations.
+It follows from the same argument used in the case of a single tropical variety that a globally approximable pair is locally approximable by constant families.
+Therefore there are local obstructions to globally approximating pairs.
 The main motivation for this paper is to provide combinatorial local obstructions in the case of curves in surfaces.
-Results in this direction were previously obtained by the first author and Mikhalkin (see \cite{Br12} and Theorem \ref{RH} below), and by Bogart and Katz (see \cite{BogKat}).
+Results in this direction were previously obtained by the first author and Mikhalkin (see \cite{Br12} and Theorem \ref{RH} below), by Bogart and Katz (see \cite{BogKat}), and subsequently by Gathman, Schmitz and Winstel (see \cite{GathSchW}).

-Our strategy in this paper is to relate tropical and complex intersection theories in order to translate classical results (e.g. adjunction formula) into combinatorial formulas involving only tropical data.
-In the case of stable intersections in $\RR^N$ and finite intersections of subvarieties of $(\CC^*)^n$, such a relation has been previously obtained in \cite{Rab1}, \cite{Br16}, and \cite{Rab2}.
-Note that in our situation, i.e. tropical intersections of tropical curves in a tropical surface, those tropical intersections do not correspond in general to any stable intersections in $\RR^N$.
-Therefore, Theorem \ref{thm:realiseInt} does not follow from any of the three above mentioned papers.
+Our strategy in this paper is to use the relation between tropical and complex intersection theories in order to translate classical results (e.g. adjunction formula) into combinatorial formulas involving only tropical data.
+In the case of stable intersections, such a relation has been previously obtained in \cite{Rab1}, \cite{Br16}, \cite{Rab2}, and \cite{KatzInt}.
+Our situation is reduced to the induced intersections of \cite{KatzInt} thanks to {\cite[Lemma 2.23]{Shaw}} saying that any fan tropical divisor in a matroidal fan can be expressed as the divisor of a tropical rational function.